 From Panama to Fort Lauderdale

-The last part of the cruise from the Pacific to the Atlantic
+The last part of the Panama Canal Cruise from the Pacific to the Atlantic

 Now my clients and I have only a few more days aboard the Celebrity Infinity cruising with us from San Diego to Fort Lauderdale.
 The program beside the cruise was organized by the Danish tour operator Seadane Travel.
 Zum deutschen Blog.